 Developments in social and economic factors can be just as important as climate to the future of marine biodiversity and ecosystem services.
 The FutureMARES project will develop policy-relevant scenarios with international stakeholders.

-Additional stakeholder engagement will regionalise these scenarios by providing details relevant to the project’s three Nature-based Solutions (Effective Conservation, Effective Restoration, and Sustainable Harvesting) in specific marine and transitional waters (for more info, see our NBS map).
+Additional stakeholder engagement will regionalise these scenarios by providing details relevant to the project’s two Nature-based Solutions and one Nature-inclusive Harvesting (Effective Conservation, Effective Restoration, and Nature-inclusive Harvesting) in specific marine and transitional waters (for more info, see our NBS/NIH map).
 FutureMARES scenarios are based on commonly used Intergovernmental Panel on Climate Change (IPCC) frameworks including Shared Socioeconomic Pathways (SSPs) and Representative Concentration Pathways (RCPs).

 The following narratives describe three future scenarios used by FutureMARES.
-The extent to which society addresses the challenges of climate adaptation and mitigation differ among these three, plausible scenarios.
-Contrasts in the implementation of nature-based solutions (NBSs) are also expected.
+The extent to which society addresses the challenges of climate adaptation and mitigation differs among these three, plausible scenarios.
+Contrasts in the implementation of NBS/NIH are also expected.
 Perceptions of these scenario-specific differences and contrasts will be collected at the kick-off meeting including various PESTEL (Political, Environmental, Societal, Technological, Economic and Legal) categories.